STARR-seq

 STARR-seq (short for self-transcribing active regulatory region sequencing) is a method to assay enhancer activity for millions of candidates from arbitrary sources of DNA.
 It is used to identify the sequences that act as transcriptional enhancers in a direct, quantitative, and genome-wide manner.

-In eukaryotes, transcription is regulated by sequence-specific DNA-binding proteins (transcription factors) associated with a gene’s promoter and also by distant control sequences including enhancers.
+In eukaryotes, transcription is regulated by sequence-specific DNA-binding proteins (transcription factors) associated with a gene's promoter and also by distant control sequences including enhancers.
 Enhancers are non-coding DNA sequences, containing several binding sites for a variety of transcription factors.
 They typically recruit transcriptional factors that modulate chromatin structure and directly interact with the transcription machinery placed at the promoter of a gene.
 Enhancers are able to regulate transcription of target genes in a cell type-specific manner, independent of their location or distance from the promoter of genes.
-Occasionally, they can regulate transcription of genes located in a different chromosome.
+In certain contexts (see Transvection (genetics)), they can even regulate transcription of genes located in a different chromosome.

 However, the knowledge about enhancers so far has been limited to studies of a small number of enhancers, as they have been difficult to identify accurately at a genome-wide scale.
 Moreover, many regulatory elements function only in certain cell types and specific conditions.